Register a Child

 DATES AND RATES

-Summer Camp Dates for 2023!
+Summer Camp Dates for 2026!

-Mini Camp (1st and 2nd Grade): June 1, 2023 to June 7, 2023
+Mini Camp (1st and 2nd Graders)

-Session 1: 3rd Grade: June 24, 2023 to July 7, 2023
+Session 1: June 17, 2026 to July 2, 2026

-Session 2: 3rd Grade: July 26, 2023 to August 8, 2023
+Session 2: July 19, 2026 to August 3, 2026

 “Camper Description”

-Sherwood Forest’s Quest program is designed for children in 1st-9th graders who live in the St. Louis region.
+Sherwood Forest’s Quest program is designed for children in 1st-9th grades who live in the St. Louis region.
 In order to be eligible for our programs, campers should live in one of the following counties – St. Louis City, St. Louis County, Jefferson County, Franklin County, St. Charles County, St. Clair County (IL), or Madison County (IL).
-Sherwood Forests reserves 80% of our spaces for children from low-income families.
+Sherwood Forest reserves 80% of our spaces for children from low-income families.
 This is defined by a child’s qualification for the Summer Food Service Program.
 Campers who do not qualify for this program are able to attend camp, but priority is given to those who do qualify.
 It is also a requirement that campers themselves have a strong interest in going to camp.
 Regardless of a parent/guardians wish for their child(ren) to go to camp, if a child does not want to come to camp, they will struggle to adjust to camp life and, in some cases, might never fully adjust.
 Please be sure to discuss camp thoroughly with your child(ren), to make certain that they want to attend camp.

 What qualities help children succeed at camp?